Tony Blair leads tributes to John Prescott after his death aged 86

 At times short-tempered, he once famously punched a protester who threw an egg at him during an election campaign visit to North Wales in 2001.

+Craig Evans, who threw the egg, said on Thursday he had “no regrets” and his thoughts were with the late politician’s loved ones.

-But during much of his time in office, he acted as a mediator in the often turbulent relationship between Sir Tony and chancellor Gordon Brown.
+But during much of his time in office, Lord Prescott acted as a mediator in the often turbulent relationship between Sir Tony and chancellor Gordon Brown.

 He also oversaw the environment, transport and the regions, a brief which included helping to negotiate the international Kyoto Protocol on climate change.